stephenpcook/parallel-computing/python/04_parallel_fractal/README.md

 mpirun -n 4 python parallel_fractal.py  37.23s user 21.70s system 370% cpu 15.895 total
 ```

-We can see that running the problem in parallel has greatly increased the speed of the function, but that the speed increase is directly proportional to the resource we are using (i.e. using 4 cores doesnt make the process 4 times faster).
-This is due to the increased overhead induced by MPI communication procedures, which can be quite expensive (as metioned in previous chapters).
+We can see that running the problem in parallel has greatly increased the speed of the function, but that the speed increase is directly proportional to the resource we are using (i.e. using 4 cores doesn't make the process 4 times faster).
+This is due to the increased overhead induced by MPI communication procedures, which can be quite expensive (as mentioned in previous chapters).
 The way that a program performance changes based on the number of processes it runs on is often referred to as its "scaling behaviour".
 Determining how your problem scales across multiple processes is a useful exercise and is helpful when it comes to porting your code to a larger scale HPC machine.